How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Estimation Results and Counterfactual Analysis

+The estimates of $\theta$ are provided in Table \ref{table:estimates} for households with $N_c = 2$ children, for non-educated and college educated parents.

+\textit{\textbf{Result 1:} For parents without formal education and with high financial, social and cultural constraints, parents' perceived average utility at high school level of education is $\approx$ 11.5\% higher for a second born child compared to firstborn child of the same gender.}

-This suggests that, on average, for parents without formal education and low aversion for having an uneducated child, the likelihood of the firstborn child being educated compared to a second-born child of the same gender is approximately 0.3663, which correspond to an average cost difference of $0.019$.
-To illustrate, if it costs $2500$ USD \footnote{This is the estimated cost of completing high school in Benin in 2003 (\cite{foko2012depenses})} to provide a high school education for a second-born child, it would require an additional $47$ USD to provide the same level of education for the firstborn child in families without formal education.
-This difference represents around 13\% of Benin's GDP per capita in the 1990s.
+The estimate of the marginal educational cost difference between firstborn and second born children suggests that, on average, for parents without formal education and with high financial, social and cultural constraints, the likelihood of the firstborn child being educated compared to a second-born child of the same gender is approximately 0.3663, which correspond to an average cost difference of $0.02$.
+Holding everything else equal, this cost difference translate into a utility gap of $\approx$ 11.5\% for high school level of education.

+\textit{\textbf{Result 2:} For parents without formal education and with high financial, social and cultural constraints, perceived average utility at high school level of education is $\approx$ 40\% higher for the second born son compared to the firstborn daughter.}

-Moreover, they perceive that investing in the education of the second-born son yields on average a 22\% higher return compared to investing the same resources in the education of the firstborn daughter.
-Similarly, the return is estimated to be 27.8\% higher for the firstborn son compared to the second-born daughter.
-Note that estimates for educational probabilities ($p_1$, $p_{fb, d}$, and $p_{sb, d}$) are not provided for college-educated parents, as nearly all of them, approximately 98\%, have educated children.
+Among parents without formal education and high financial, social and cultural constraints, the marginal utility from an additional year of education is 33\% high if given to a son compared to given to a daughter.
+After factoring in birth order, these parents' perceived average utility at high school level of education is $\approx$ 40\% higher for the second born son compared to the firstborn daughter.
+Their perceived average utility of graduating high school is $\approx$ 18\% higher for the firstborn son compared to the second born daughter .
+Note that estimates for the extensive margin parameters ($\hat{\theta}_{1}^{\text{high}}$ and $\hat{\alpha}_{1}^{high}$) are not provided for college-educated parents, as nearly all of them--- approximately 98\%--- have only educated children.

+\textit{\textbf{Result 3:} Among parents with low financial, social and cultural constraints, the ones without formal education perceive a 6.6\% higher utility on high school of education for sons compared to daughters, while for college-educated parents, the utility gap is approximately 2\%.}